PdoyleC/Portfolio-1-Project/README.md

 ### Contact Page

-  * The Contact Us panel of the Contact page allows the user to send a message/give feedback to the company and if they want, sign up to the company mailing list to get discount codes and offers.
+  * The Contact Us panel of the Contact page allows the user to send a message/give feedback to the club.
 The user is asked to provide their name and email address when sending a message.
-By default, the option to join the mailing list is set to 'no' - to prevent them accidentally signing up for the mailing list and getting unwanted email.
 Sending the message will result in being directed to a page saying that someone will be in contact soon and you will be redirected back to the home page.

 ![Contact](documentation/contact-page.jpg)